moodle-an-hochschulen/moodle-local_staticpage/README.md

 Security considerations
 -----------------------

-local_staticpage does NOT check the static HTML documents for any malicious code, neither for malicious HTML code which will be delivered directly to the user's browser, nor for malicious PHP code which could break DOM parsing when processing the HTML document on the server.
+Apart from the option to clean HTML code which you can set to yes, local_staticpage does NOT check the static HTML documents for any malicious code, neither for malicious HTML code which will be delivered directly to the user's browser, nor for malicious PHP code which could break DOM parsing when processing the HTML document on the server.

 Therefore, please make sure that your HTML code is well-formed and that only authorized and briefed users upload static page documents on local_staticpage's settings page.